 Note that sometimes you find this problem occurs for Step 2 even though you had a good solution straight away for Step 1 – this could be because the rotation around the RA axis has moved the camera to point to an area of sky that is harder to plate solve (perhaps fewer bright stars).
 A good trick for this problem is to leave the RA axis rotated but reset the SharpCap Polar Align routine back to Step 1 – then adjust the camera settings and star detection settings to get good plate solve in the rotated position before continuing the process by rotating back to the home position.

 The first thing to check is that you have pressed the ‘Next’ button to move to the adjustment stage before you started tweaking the Alt/Az of your mount.
 If you don’t move to the adjustment stage then you will get incorrect polar alignment.
-Update to SharpCap 3.1 which improves polar align to make this common slip up much harder to make.

-The next most common cause of this is that something is shifting as the mount is being rotated around the RA axis.
+The most common cause of poor results is that something is shifting as the mount is being rotated around the RA axis.
 If you are using a guide scope/camera it could be that the scope is not mounted firmly or that a cable is pulling (or just hanging loose) which can shift the camera slightly.
 This problem has also been experienced by people who have a problem with their RA axis bearings!

 The first thing to do if you suspect this problem is to confirm you have an issue.
 Run a SharpCap polar align normally (starting in the home position and rotating 90 degrees), and adjust as usual.
 Once you are finished, leave the scope at the 90 degree position and re-run polar alignment in SharpCap (this time rotating back to the home position when prompted to rotate).
 If the measurement from the second PA run matches the first then you probably don’t have this issue.
 If it doesn’t match by a big margin then flexure/movement as you rotate is the likely cause.

-In SharpCap 3.1 you can test for this problem quite easily by rotating the mount in stages of about 15 degrees.
-SharpCap plots a dark red cross at the point it calculates to be the center of rotation (where the RA axis is pointing) for each stage of the rotation – these should form a tight group on screen if there is no flexure.
+You can test for this problem quite easily by rotating the mount in stages of about 15 degrees.
+SharpCap plots a dark red cross at the point it calculates to be the centre of rotation (where the RA axis is pointing) for each stage of the rotation – these should form a tight group on screen if there is no flexure.
 In the screenshots below I deliberately let the cable to the guide camera hang loose for the polar alignment run shown on the left.
 Here you can see that the measured RA axis positions have drifted as I have rotated further due to the weight of the cable pulling on the camera.
 Once the cable was properly secured the RA axis positions form a much tighter group.

 If you discover that you have problems with flexure when rotating you can obviously try the usual hardware fixes of tightening all connections and securing all cables.
 Another possible trick that can help is to run the two steps of the polar alignment at about 30-40 degrees left of home and 30-40 degrees right of the home position.
 Depending on how your equipment is configured there may be less flexure when using this approach because the scope is largely ‘up’ during the hole procedure rather than going from ‘up’ to ‘sideways’ after rotation.

-Secondly, remember that the directions given are assuming that you are looking at your mount and you are facing in the direction of the pole (ie the telescope is pointing away from you at the pole).
+Remember that the directions given are assuming that you are looking at your mount and you are facing in the direction of the pole (i.e. the telescope is pointing away from you at the pole).
 An instruction to move up means ‘move the mount altitude so that the objective end of the telescope is pointing higher up’, while right means ‘move the mount azimuth so that the objective end of the telescope points further to the right (east for NH. west for SH)’.